Description:

 - Patients requiring >1 salvage regimen prior to autologous HSCT

-- Age 12 years to 80 years
+- Age >12 years

-- Karnofsky/Lansky score of ≥ 50 (see appendix C).
+- Karnofsky/Lansky score of more than or equal to 50 (see appendix C).

 - Agree to use contraceptive measures during study protocol participation (when age